giacomoricco14/homework1_GR/README.md

 :mag: ***Note***: by default is set on the position controller.

 ### :white_check_mark: Armando Controller
-Once the robot is in the Gazebo world, in an other terminal run the `armando_controller_node` specifying the controller type by setting the argument as follows:
+Once the robot is in the Gazebo world, in an other terminal run the `armando_controller_node` by specifying the controller type and setting the argument as follows:
-* **position controller**:
+* **position controller**:s
 ```sh
 ros2 run armando_controller armando_controller_node 0
 ```